AnaZ083c/configs/README.md

 ```
 You may or may not have to install dependencies for all the plugins to work.
 If something doesn't work as intended, please take a look at one of the nvim config videos listed among sources below.

-It is recommended to watch at least the first video for neovim config, to get you started with the basics of configuring neovim using lua and Packer pacgage manager.
+It is recommended to watch at least the first video for neovim config, to get you started with the basics of configuring neovim using lua and Packer package manager.

+- Packer official docs/repo: https://github.com/wbthomason/packer.nvim

 To check if everything works:
 ```shell